bjf5201/magpyl/README.md

 </script>
 ```

-## 🧱 Generating the Search Index
+## 🔦 Generating the Search Index

-Generate a statis JSON index of your content using your static site generator.
+Generate a static JSON index of your content using your static site generator.
 For now, this library is especially implemented for the [11ty Framework](https://11ty.dev).
 Future integration with other frameworks possible.

 <!-- @TODO: Finish these instructions on how to create 11ty collection or search.json -->

-## Documentation

-Further documentation, examples, and 11ty plugins coming soon.

 ## 🐦 Why "magpyl"?

-**Magpies** are famous for spotting and collecting shiny things. `magpyl` helps your users do just that — find the shiny stuff in your content that your users want the most!
+**Magpies** are famous for spotting and collecting shiny things. `magpyl` helps users on your site do just that — find the shiny stuff in your content that interests them the most!

-## License
+## 📄 License

 This project is licensed under the [MIT License](https://mit-license.org)